Jesús A. Villamor: Battle of Batangas Field

 The following day, the 6th Pursuit Squadron moved to Batangas Airfield north of Batangas City.
 Around noon of December 12, a force of 27 bombers and 17 fighters targeted Batangas Airfield.
 The PAAC flight group of 5 P-26s headed by Capt.
 Villamor scrambled to meet the closer flight of enemy bombers heading south.
 Lt.
 César Basa, sent on a reconnaissance mission two hours before, joined the flight as Capt.
 Villamor's wingman.
 Swooping from a higher elevation, Capt.
 Villamor and the PAAC flight attacked the lead aircraft of the Japanese Mitsubishi G3M "Nell" bomber, scoring his second kill in the war.
 The Japanese Zeros pursued the defenders, and in the ongoing melée the PAAC relied on cloud-cover and outmanoeuvred the faster Zeros with tighter turns.

 Lt.
 Basa meanwhile kept on Capt.
 Villamor's tail, but was soon pounced on by a Japanese Zero.
 His aircraft was damaged and wings broke off, but Lt.
 Basa was able to bail out of his P-26.
 Basa's bullet-riddled body was later found, and according to Capt.
 Villamor's account, the former was shot down by Japanese fighters while parachuting.
 Lt.
 Basa became the first Filipino casualty in aerial combat.

 Lt.
 Antonio Mondingo meanwhile was also shot by a Japanese attacker and was forced to bail out, rescued by civilians upon landing.
 Lt.
 Manuel Conde also suffered the same, but was able to land his P-26 in Zablan Field.
 However, his aircraft exploded moments after he exited and took cover from the onslaught of Japanese strafing.
 At the conclusion, the Japanese lost two bombers, while the PAAC lost three aircraft.

 The 6th Pursuit Squadron returned to Nichols Airfield on December 13, with four remaining P-26s.
 The following day, Lt.
 Gozar for the last time in the war was able scramble by himself to meet Japanese raiders.
 Lt.
 Gozar was able to survive the encounter against three Japanese Zeros with one unconfirmed kill, and land his battered aircraft.

-While greatly outclassed and outnumbered, the accomplishments of the 6th Pursuit Squadron have become legendary and a source of encouragement among ground forces and civilians who witnessed the defence they mounted in the skies of Luzon.
+While outclassed and outnumbered, the accomplishments of the 6th Pursuit Squadron have become legendary among ground forces and civilians who witnessed the defence they mounted in the skies of Luzon.
 On December 15 Capt.
 Villamor, Capt.
 Colin Kelly, and Lt.
-Gozar were personally awarded by Gen. Douglas MacArthur the Distinguished Service Cross for their defending the airspace above Manila.
+Gozar were personally awarded by Gen. Douglas MacArthur the Distinguished Service Cross for defending the airspace above Manila.
 Lt.
 Gozar's wingmate, Lt.
 Godofredo Juliano, received the Gold Cross.